 - Test how your child is using language in relational contexts.

-- Release your child incrementally into the world for the purpose of practical application of your teaching.
+- Release your child incrementally into the world for practical application of your teaching.

 With your God-loving, other-centered worldview in place, you will be able to instruct your child to rise above the unedifying noise of our culture.
 To turn language training over to someone who does not believe the way you do would disobedient and unkind.

-I waited until my cursing daughter was 11-years old before we begin our theology of curse words conversations.
-(My son was 12-years old when I began introducing him to curse words.
-These private conversations were between the child and parent, while the younger siblings were not part of those conversations.)
+I waited until my “cursing daughter” was 11-years old before we begin our “theology of curse words conversations.”
+(My son was 12-years old when I started introducing him to swear words.
+These private conversations were between the child and their parents, while the younger siblings were not part of those discussions.)

-My daughter and son had proven themselves trustworthy in stewarding big truths about less weighty matters, so to introduce them to weightier things like our culture’s language was not a concern for us.
+My daughter and son had proven themselves trustworthy in stewarding larger truths about less weighty matters, so to introduce them to weightier things like our culture’s language was not a concern for us.

 I introduced five words to my daughter and defined them.
 They were curse, cuss, hell, damn, and ass.
 (Typically when we have conversations like this I use my Penultimate app on my iPad.
 You can see the actual sketches at the bottom of this article.)